alpargataman/RPi2RTPMserver/README.md

 # RPi2RTPMserver
-Some bash script to create an  streaming radio to broadcast some music to YouTube or other RTMP with video and cover
+Some bash script to create a streaming radio to broadcast some music to YouTube or other RTMP server with a looping video and the song's cover.

+Those files use some tools to make that possible.
+You have the list with all the tools and their websites in the **Prerequisites** section.

+This project need a lot of optimizations and rework to make it easier to configure.
+Also, there are a lot of features we can add to the project.
-# Requeriments
+# Prerequisites
 - From repositories
   - [Git](https://git-scm.com/)
   - [FFmpeg](https://www.ffmpeg.org/)